 Gary Beasley is the CEO and Co-Founder of Roofstock.
-Earlier this summer he wrote an article for Forbes titled “Secondary Cities Make Up The 10 Trending Single-Family Rental Markets For Investors In 2019.”
+A year and a half ago, he wrote an article for Forbes titled “Secondary Cities Make Up The 10 Trending Single-Family Rental Markets For Investors In 2019.”

 - Las Vegas: Record levels of convention business and tourism have helped the population of Vegas grow by 2.5% with rent prices increasing by over 10%.